iotaledger/firefly/spec/1-SCOPE/wallet_SCOPE_0000.md

 The WALLET is the IOTA Foundation’s flagship user-facing product.
 It is the primary route through which users manage their IOTA tokens.

-The WALLET presents the perfect environment to showcase the human-to-human capabilities of theIOTA protocol and thereby serve as a testbed for third-parties to develop relevant IOTA use cases.
+The WALLET presents the perfect environment to showcase the human-to-human capabilities of the IOTA protocol and thereby serve as a testbed for third-parties to develop relevant IOTA use cases.

 ## Product Introduction